 The majority of the funding for its general renovation will be provided by the three cantons around Lake Geneva – Vaud, Geneva and Valais – which are majority shareholders in the company in accordance with the unofficial rule of “alternation” between public and private funds.
-The ABVL is on the point of having collected the 3 million francs requested by the three cantons within the framework of the public/private partnership.
+The ABVL has collected the 3 million francs requested by the three cantons within the framework of the public/private partnership.

 Almost 18 months of work and more than 60,000 man hours were required to give the “Italie” a new lease of life.

 Having recreated its original appearance and Belle Epoque style while incorporating cutting-edge technologies, the “Italie” is now ready to welcome passengers all year round.

 After ten years moored at the jetty waiting for the funding for its renovation, the “Italie” was towed to the CGN dry dock on 12 May 2015 to begin its complete renovation.
 This feat was made possible thanks to the financial support of the ABVL and its 20,000 sponsors as well as the support of the Canton of Vaud.

 This jewel of the Belle Epoque was brought back into service in mid-November 2016.

 Originally, the Vevey was fitted with a conventional steam engine from Sulzer Brothers, with two cylinders and dual expansion.
 An engine very similar to the one that can still be found on the Savoie, launched in 1914.
 In 1955, steam propulsion was abandoned in favour of a diesel-electric generator.